The Wild Geese: Development

 The film was based on a novel, The Thin White Line, which Euan Lloyd read prior to publication.
 He optioned it and hired Reginald Rose to write the screenplay in June 1976.
 The budget was US$9 million.

 United Artists was enthusiastic about the film, but insisted Lloyd give the director's job to Michael Winner.
 Lloyd refused and instead chose Andrew V. McLaglen, son of Victor McLaglen, a British-born American previously known mainly for making westerns.
-Euan Lloyd had a friendship with John Ford who recommended McLaglen to direct the film.
+Euan Lloyd had a friendship with John Ford, whom McLaglen remembered as having recommended him to direct the film.
+This would have been impossible as John Ford died in 1973, years before the novel on which the film was based came into existence.
 The finance for the film was raised partly by pre-selling it to distributors based on the script and the names of the stars who were set to appear.

 The African nation in the film is not named, but it is clearly meant to be Zaire (the modern Democratic Republic of the Congo).
 The film's promotional literature made the link clear as The Wild Geese was promoted at the time as the story of "50 steelhard mercs who undertake a terrifying mission in dangerous, sweltering Central Africa-very much like the Old Congo-to rescue and bring out a deposed and imprisoned black president".
 The film's villain, General Ndofa, described in the film as an extremely corrupt and brutal leader of a copper-rich nation in central Africa, was a thinly disguised version of President Mobutu Sese Seko.
-Likewise, the character of Julius Limbani, the deposed pro-Western leader who was imprisoned following the hijacking of an airliner was based upon Moïse Tshombe.
+Likewise, the character of Julius Limbani, the deposed pro-Western leader who was imprisoned following the hijacking of an airliner, was based upon Moïse Tshombe.
 Finally, the film's hero, Colonel Allen Faulkner, described as a British mercenary living in South Africa, was based on Colonel Michael "Mad Mike" Hoare.
 Like Faulkner, Hoare was a former British Army officer living in South Africa who worked as a mercenary and had been hired to fight for the Tshombe government in the Congo in 1964-1965.
 Hoare served as the film's "military and technical adviser" and very much approved of the film, which he praised as a realistic depiction of the mercenary sub-culture.

+Part of the finance came from the Rank Organisation.